$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

 Thus, we have that $\ENUM(\dnf)$ corresponds to the problem of enumerating the truth assignments satisfying a propositional formula $\varphi$ in DNF, while $\COUNT(\dnf)$ and $\GEN(\dnf)$ correspond to the problems of counting and uniformly generating such truth assignments, respectively.
 It is not difficult to see that $\dnf \in \rnl$.
 In fact, assume that we are given a propositional formula $\varphi$ of the form $D_1 \vee \cdots \vee D_m$, where each $D_i$ is a conjunction of literals, that is, a conjunction of propositional variables and negation of propositional variables.
 Moreover, assume that each propositional variable in $\varphi$ is of the form $x\_k$, where $k$ is a binary number, and that $x\_1$, $\ldots$, $x\_n$ are the variables occurring in $\varphi$.
-Notice that with such a representation, we have that $\varphi$ is a string over the alphabet $\{x,\_,0,1,\wedge,\vee,\neg\}$.
-We define as follows an $\nl$-transducer $M$ such that $M(\varphi)$ is the set of truth assignments satisfying $\varphi$.
+Notice that with such a representation, we have that $\varphi$ is a string over the alphabet $\{x,\_,0,1,\wedge,\vee,\neg\}$.\footnote{\review{For the sake of presentation, we consider a non-binary alphabet in this case, although it is easy to see how $\dnf$ can be represented by using the binary alphabet.}} We define as follows an $\nl$-transducer $M$ such that $M(\varphi)$ is the set of truth assignments satisfying $\varphi$.
 On input $\varphi$, the $\nl$-transducer $M$ non-deterministically chooses a disjunct $D_i$, which is represented by two indexes indicating the starting and ending symbols of $D_i$ in the string $\varphi$.
 Then it checks whether $D_i$ is satisfiable, that is, whether $D_i$ does not contain complementary literals.
 Notice that this can be done in logarithmic space by checking for every $j \in \{1, \ldots, n\}$, whether $x\_j$ and $\neg x\_j$ are both literals in $D_i$.
 If $D_i$ is not satisfiable, then $M$ halts in a non-accepting state.
 Otherwise, $M$ returns a satisfying truth assignment of $D_i$ as follows.
 A truth assignment for $\varphi$ is represented by a string of length $n$ over the alphabet $\{0,1\}$, where the $j$-th symbol of this string is the truth value assigned to variable $x\_j$.
-Then for every $j \in \{1, \ldots, n\}$, if $x\_j$ is a conjunct in $D_i$, then $M$ write the symbol 1 in the output tape, and if $\neg x\_j$ is a conjunct in $D_i$, then $M$ write the symbol 0 in the output tape.
+Then for every $j \in \{1, \ldots, n\}$, if $x\_j$ is a conjunct in $D_i$, \review{then $M$ writes} the symbol 1 in the output tape, and if $\neg x\_j$ is a conjunct in $D_i$, \review{then $M$ writes} the symbol 0 in the output tape.
 Finally if neither $x\_j$ nor $\neg x\_j$ is a conjunct in $D_i$, then $M$ non-deterministically chooses a symbol $b \in \{0,1\}$, and it writes $b$ in the output tape.